j4k0m/discord-theory-I/README.md

 # discord-theory-I
 Part1: My attempt to reverse the Discord nitro token generation function.

-The Nitro generation stuff is common in Discord now, but none of the tool actually works, so I decided to take it to the next level, and reverse the actual tokens in hopes of finding a better way of generation.
+The Nitro generation thing is common in Discord now, but none of the tool actually works, so I decided to take it to the next level, and reverse the actual tokens in hopes of finding a better way of generation.